-Australian Country is an elegant magazine published eight times a year and dedicated to celebrating only the best of the Australian country lifestyle.
+Australian Country is an elegant magazine published six times a year and dedicated to celebrating only the best of the Australian country lifestyle.
 By delving into the world of station homesteads, country cottages and rustic town houses, contemporary cuisine, antiques and collectables, travel features, artists, craftspeople, primary produce and rural industry, every edition of Australian Country provides readers with inspiration so they can capture the essence of the country lifestyle, no matter where they live.

 MEET THE TEAM